Wisdom Teeth In-Depth

 Impacted wisdom teeth can also cause other issues that might not seem to be related to the teeth at all.
 One of these issues is swollen glands in your neck and shoulders.
 Another issue seemingly unrelated to the wisdom teeth is chronic headaches.
 The pain in your jaw can radiate up into your head, which can then cause these headaches to occur.

 How are Impacted Wisdom Teeth Diagnosed?

-While an exam around the age of 15 or 16 to predict the likelihood of impacted wisdom teeth, sometimes the potential is missed.
+While an exam around the age of 15 or 16 predicts the likelihood of impacted wisdom teeth, sometimes the potential is missed.
 If you are exhibiting symptoms of impacted wisdom teeth or suspect that the wisdom teeth might be impacted, it is important to schedule an appointment right away.
 A thorough oral examination is performed.
 The exam begins with a visual examination of your mouth.
 Partially erupted wisdom teeth can be detected.